 More and more website owners realize the importance of session replay and heatmap services nowadays.
 They realized that by using such services, they can increase their website’s conversion rates.
 Those who wish to ensure the growth of their revenues from their sites are encouraged to consider adding these simple but effective analytic tools to their toolbox.

 Session replays are video recordings of visitors interacting with your site and it allows you to see everything they do.
 Heatmaps show you which parts of your site are interesting and engaging to visitors.
 Together they are a powerful visual analytics combo.
 By means of them, you can gather valuable information about your visitors and potential customers.
 With a little adjustment, you can satisfy their needs and increase your conversion rates successfully.

-The most common mistakes are the followings: bad positioning, confusing or just simply dull wording and an unattractive design, which doesn’t stand out and cannot catch the attention of the visitors.
+The most common mistakes are the following: bad positioning, confusing, or just simply dull wording and unattractive design, which doesn’t stand out and cannot catch the attention of the visitors.